turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Our marketplace will be based on the NEP-4 Contract.
 NEP stands for NEAR Enhancement Proposal, which contains various common interfaces and APIs that are used by smart contract developers on top of the NEAR Protocol.
 NEP-4 is the standard used in NEAR blockchain for non-fungible token (NFT) asset, this standard allows the interoperability between many NFT contracts on the NEAR blockchain like ownership and transfer.
 The first thing we need to do is to understand the base contract and expand it into a marketplace.
 The smart contract that we will modify is at `contracts/assemblyscript/NEP-4-basic/main.ts`.
 Open the file and we'll run through the code together.

-### Data Types & Storage
+### Data Types and Storage

 There are many built-in data storages that can be used on NEAR.

 ```typescript
 /**************************/